 The following topics are provided:

-Installation Guide for Sybase Adaptive Server Enterprise (ASE):
+Sybase Adaptive Server Enterprise (ASE) Plug-in User's Guide:

 If you have an issue with a target instance which tracks back to the Agent, the two most useful tools will be the Agent logs and the Agent metric browser.
 By default, the Agent logs at the INFO level; so, to see a more verbose output, you must change the log level to DEBUG.
 The Agent metric browser, which also needs to be enabled, gives you a real-time view of all of the target instances and Agent settings.